14 Top-Rated Lakes in Texas

 7. Lake Conroe

 Lake Conroe is an approximately 22,000-acre boating lake within an hour's drive of Houston.
 It's a popular spot to escape the city.
-On any given day, you can find Jet Skis, sailboats, and fishing rigs atop Lake Conroe.
+On any given day, jet skis, sailboats, and fishing rigs make waves atop the water.
 Visitor amenities like golf courses, lakeside restaurants, and full-service marinas also line the shore.

 8. Possum Kingdom Lake